Kfar Malal: History

-The village was destroyed in the battles of World War I, resettled by a group of laborers and ravaged again in the 1921 Jaffa riots.
-More information in The remnants of the historic Moshava in Kfar Malal.
+In 1919 it was decided to rehabilitate the colony and resettle it, with the goal of establishing a workers' Moshav according to the vision of Eliezer Yaffe.
+For this purpose a new group of 18 settlers was organized, including two who were also part of the original founding nucleus in 1912, and returned to resettle Kfar Malal.
+They built the new buildings around the village well, which at this stage was very deep at 62 meters, forcing the settlers to descend to its depth and filter the water before they could raise the bucket up with a rope.
+With the renewal of the settlement, its members grew food for themselves, and also worked to cultivate various crops that would be suitable for agricultural activity in all seasons, including Oat, Vicia, watermelon fields, beehives and Vineyards.
+During this period the members also built the first stone houses of the settlement, and the dairy.
+Meanwhile, the Jewish National Fund expanded its lands in the area under its possession, by the end of 1920 there were about 1,250 dunams under the ownership of the Jewish National Fund in the areas of Kfar Malal.

+On May 3, 1921, the settlement residents learned of a planned raid by Arab rioters on Kfar Malal and Kfar Saba, as part of the 1921 Jaffa riots.
+The settlement residents fled to Petah Tikva, and that night the raiders looted and burned down both settlements.

 In 1922, the land was transferred to the Jewish National Fund and Kfar Malal was rebuilt as a moshav.
 It suffered more attacks in the 1929 Palestine riots.
 Ariel Sharon, Israel's eleventh prime minister, was born in Kfar Malal.
 His parents moved there in 1922.
 The first year and a half they lived in a tent while his father built a two-room house.
 Initially their mule and cow were kept in one of the rooms.
 There was no electricity or running water.
 In his autobiography he recalls watching rats crawling around the roof space.

 He also recalled that his mother slept with a rifle under her bed until her dying day due to the trauma of hiding in the cowshed with her children at night to escape roving Bedouin gangs.

+In the early 21st century, they were preserved as part of the Ein Hay Museum project in Kfar Malal.